Rare, antiquarian, used & out-of-print books by or about Women Travellers, at Horizon Books.

 US$45. bookID # 13136

 HAZZARD, Margaret; Australia's Brilliant Daughter: Ellis Rowan, Artist, Naturalist, Explorer, 1848-1922.
-Richmond, Greenhouse Publications, [1984], First edition, 8vo [25 x 18.5 cm]; vi, 160 pp, color plates from Rowan's paintings, many other illus including full-page from drawings, photos, bibliog, index, orig cloth, gilt spine title lettering, dj, fine and clean, unmarked.
+Richmond, Greenhouse Publications, [1984], First edition, 8vo [25 x 18.5 cm]; vi, 160 pp, color plates from Rowan's paintings, many other illustrations including full-page from drawings, photos, bibliog, index, original cloth, gilt spine title lettering, dj, fine and clean, unmarked.

 The biography of Australia's finest botanical and wildlife artist, who contributed to many publications and whose paintings are most desirable.
 She collaborated with Baron von Mueller and Alice Lounsberry on three of her US botanical works.
 She travelled widely especially in Pacific area, Ceylon, etc.